Harold Putnam (Massachusetts politician): Art and later life

 In 1974, Putnam sold his first painting and his output increased greatly.
 Putnam won his first art competition in 1977, receiving first prize at an exhibition at the Ogunquit Museum of American Art.
 In 1978, Putnam transitioned away from his legal, administrative, and business career to became a full-time artist.
 Though, he did not fully abandon his previous career, with his business card reading "Harold Putnam, Artist / Lawyer".
 He specialized in oil paintings and his subjects were mostly New England landscapes and seascapes.
 He was the president of the Copley Society of Art for a time.

 Putnam retired to Vero Beach, Florida, in 1980, and became active in Democratic Party politics around this time.
 He died on January 9, 2007, in Vero Beach.

 Family and personal life

 Putnam was a member of the Putnam family, a prominent family which originated in Salem Village, Massachusetts, during the 1630s and later played a central role in the Salem witch trials.
 Upon his election to the Massachusetts House, he became the 49th member of it from his family and the 59th member of his family to serve in the Massachusetts General Court, across twelve generations of service.

 Putnam married Elizabeth Mason in 1939 and the couple had three children.
 They divorced in 1964.
-In 1964, Putnam married Glendora McIllwain, an assistant attorney general of Massachusetts.
+In 1964, Putnam married Glendora McIlwain, an assistant attorney general of Massachusetts.
 They divorced in 1977.
 In 1980, Putnam married Marlene Evans Putnam, an artist.